ckan/ckan/doc/maintaining/table-designer.rst

 - uses the :ref:`CKAN DataStore <datastore>` database as the primary data source
 - allows rows to be updated without re-loading all data
 - builds data schemas with custom types and constraints in the :ref:`data_dictionary` form
-- enables linked data with simple and composite primary keys
+- enables referencing other tables with simple and composite primary keys
 - enforces validation with PostgreSQL triggers for almost *any business logic desired*
 - works with existing DataStore APIs for integration with other applications: